 - As Ellen Summerfield states in Crossing Cultures through Film (1993), “film helps to create a unique environment for cross-cultural learning because it speaks to our emotions as well as our intellect.
 Learning about stereotypes, ethnocentrism, discrimination, and acculturation in the abstract can be flat and uninspiring.
 But if we experience intercultural contact with our eyes and ears, we begin to understand it.”
 Films can promote awareness, curiosity and interest in other cultures and respect for diversity.
-They enable students to develop empathy with the protagonist from whose point of view the story is told.
-Hence, films can help learners to see the world from somebody else’s point of view and put themselves into the shoes of people with whom they have few or no opportunities to come into personal contact, for example refugees or ethnic minorities in their own country or abroad.
+They enable learners to develop empathy with the protagonist from whose point of view the story is told.
+Films can therefore help learners to see the world from another's point of view and to put themselves in the shoes of people with whom they have little or no personal contact, such as refugees or ethnic minorities in their own country or abroad.

-- Films are cultural documents and allow students to explore the different elements of another culture such as its products, for example literature, folklore, art, music and artefacts, behavioural patterns, such as customs, habits, dress, foods and leisure activities as well as ideas, such as beliefs, values, institutions (as outlined in Cultural Awareness by Tomalin & Stempleski, 1993).
+- Films are cultural documents and allow students to explore different elements of another culture, such as its products, e.g. literature, folklore, art, music and artefacts; patterns of behaviour, e.g. customs, habits, dress, food and leisure activities; and ideas, e.g. beliefs, values, institutions (as outlined in Cultural Awareness by Tomalin & Stempleski, 1993).

-- Films can promote the competences required by learners in communicative situations.
-The Common European Framework of Reference for Languages (CEFR), put together by the Council of Europe in 2001, differentiates between the general and communicative language competences of the language learner.
-In particular, films can be used as a tool to help students acquire knowledge about the sociocultural elements mentioned under declarative skills:
+- Films can promote the skills that learners need in communicative situations.
+The Common European Framework of Reference for Languages (CEFR), established by the Council of Europe in 2001, distinguishes between the general and communicative language skills of the language learner.
+In particular, films can be used as a tool to help learners acquire knowledge of the socio-cultural elements mentioned under declarative skills.

 working hours and practices, leisure activities

 · body language

 · social conventions